-- In a large heavy based saucepan, add your dairy free butter, sugar and vegan condensed milk.
+- In a large heavy based saucepan, add your vegan butter, caster sugar, golden and vegan condensed milk.

-- Melt on a low-medium heat until everything is melted and dissolved.
+- Melt on a low-medium heat until everything is melted and the sugar is dissolved.

-- Pour the caramel onto the shortbread and leave it to set in the fridge for an hour or so!
+- Pour the caramel onto the shortbread and leave it to set in the fridge for two hours or so!

-- Leave the bake to set in the fridge until solid, and then cut up and enjoy!
+- Leave the bake to set in the fridge until solid, and then portion and enjoy!

-- I recommend using this vegan condensed milk in this recipe!
+- I used a tin of Carnations vegan condensed milk but you can use any vegan condensed milk in this recipe!

 - I use this 9" square tin for all my brownies/millionaires recipes as it's so good!